GameZebra/BalanceMaster/docs/log.md

 - 🧠 do i need speed regulator at the bottom?
     - 🧠 yes atleast to equlize the time response of the motors

+## 📅 July 28, 2025
+- 🛒 I ordered capaitors to possibly improve the power characterisics of the robot
+- 🧠 Talked about the robot controll with my mentor and it seems i have structural problem not only parameter 😢
+- 🧠 I have problem with the Angular Velocity.
+The gyro has some bias (I don't know from where) and it may (absolutely) interfieres with my contol.
+The kalman filter cant fix it.
+It becomes internaly unstable.
+    - 🧠 I can try filtering the angular velocity and adding the bias as a state. to improve the angular velocity estimation.
+- :page_facing_up: I got Plamen's thesis to use as a template.

 ### For tomorow
 - digital filtration for the gyroscope
     - make DFT of the colected signal